Hello everyone!

 2. Access the NSG in the Azure portal

-- On the portal.azure.com, access your VM and, in the left side menu, click on "Networking".
+- In portal.azure.com, access your VM and, in the left side menu, click on "Networking".

 - Click on the NSG name displayed next to "Network security group" — usually something like

-vm-debian-web-nsg. - In the NSG's side menu, click on "Inbound security rules".
+vm-debian-web-nsg. - In the NSG side menu, click on "Inbound security rules".

 3. Edit (or create) the SSH rule

-Look for an existing rule with destination port 22 and protocol TCP.
-If it exists and has source Any or *, click on it to edit.
-If it doesn't exist, click on "+ Add" to create a new one.
+Look for an existing rule with destination port 22 and TCP protocol.
+If it exists and the source is Any or *, click it to edit.
+If it doesn't exist, click "+ Add" to create a new one.

 Fill in the fields: